dankmem/GameTranslationOverlay/README.md

 Especially useful for twitch streamers.

 This is a simple overlay for translating text in games.
 The primary goal is for translating league of legends korea to english, but it should work for other games with minor adjustments.
 Uses tkinter for overlay.
-(USE AT OWN RISK, some games anticheat don't allow overlays.
+(USE AT OWN RISK, some games anticheat don't like overlays or pyautogui library.
+May remove pyautogui in future.
 Tested to be OK in league of legends)

 How to use